RahmanZaidur/RahmanZaidur.github.io/_tabs/about.md

 order: 4
 ---

-I am a PhD student in **Industrial Engineering** at the **University of Arkansas** (expected 2027), specializing in Machine Learning, Data Analytics, and Operations Research.
+I am a PhD student in **Industrial Engineering** at the **University of Arkansas**, specializing in Machine Learning, Data Analytics, and Operations Research.
 My research focuses on multimodal freight networks and applying Generative AI to maritime logistics.

 ## Technical Skills